topgrade-rs/topgrade/CONTRIBUTING.md

 You may use LLMs (AI tools) for:

-* Inspiration, problem solving, learning Rust, etc.
+* Inspiration, problem solving, learning Rust, translation (to English or to Rust), etc.
 * Generating small and self-contained snippets of code (e.g., shell scripts or utility functions)

 Do **not** use LLMs to: